CodeStory/devoxxcarpet/README.md

 - Kubernetes, lots of nodes with load balancing
 - Connect to a different backend
 - Firebase backend deployed on CDN
+- Use docker machine to configure an existing server
+- Quick Go demo
+- Restore the build cache for Demos

 # Possible